-While local person pronouns show suppletion for number and case, third person pronouns undergo only case suppletion.
-Assuming that pronouns are not simple bundles of features, but may instead have a relatively complex internal structure, this indicates that there are differences between local person and third person pronouns that should receive an adequate explanation.
-Another relevant point of their divergence relates both to their referential and morphological properties: Local person pronouns lack gender distinctions but can nevertheless control1 gender agreement, while third person pronouns do show gender distinctions and correspondingly control gender agreement.
+While local person pronouns show suppletion for number and case, thirdperson pronouns undergo only case suppletion.
+Assuming that pronouns are not simple bundles of features but may instead have a relatively complex internal structure, this indicates that there are differences between local person and third-person pronouns that should receive an adequate explanation.
+Another relevant point of their divergence relates both to their referential and morphological properties: Local person pronouns lack gender distinctions but can nevertheless control gender agreement, while thirdperson pronouns do show gender distinctions and correspondingly control gender agreement.

-Furthermore, clitics differ from strong pronouns in their morphological realisation, as they basically present the reduced form of the pronoun, either lacking the base (third person) or stress and an additional morpheme (local person).
-For instance, the accusative forms of third person singular pronouns are nje-ga '3.SG.M.ACC', nje '3.SG.F.ACC', nje-ga '3.SG.N.ACC', while the corresponding clitics are realised by a portmanteau morpheme expressing gender, number and case, omitting the base n(je)-, i.e ga, je, ga.
-In addition to that, clitics are more flexible than strong pronouns in their reference, as they allow for both animate and inanimate referents.
+Furthermore, clitics differ from strong pronouns in their morphological realization, as they basically present the reduced form of the pronoun, either lacking the base (third person) or lacking stress and an additional morpheme (local person).
+For instance, the accusative forms of third-person singular pronouns are nje-ga '35G.M.ACC', nje '35G.F.ACC', and nje-ga '35G.N.ACC', while the corresponding clitics are realized by a portmanteau morpheme expressing gender, number, and case, omitting the base n(je)-, i.e., ga, je, and ga.
+In addition to this, clitics are more flexible than strong pronouns in their reference, as they allow for both animate and inanimate referents.
 Such differences in reference should ultimately also be taken into account.

-In modelling the internal structure of a pronoun, the analysis proposed in this paper will rely heavily on the notion of syntactic hierarchy.
-Building on the insights of Déchaine and Wiltschko (2002); Weerman and Evers-Vermeul (2002); Neeleman and Szendröi (2007); Barbiers et al. (2009); Moskal (2015b); Smith et al. (2019); van Urk (2018), I will argue that the hierarchy of pronominal extended projection encompasses three zones: a base (nP) followed by φ -features (PhiP), followed by case (KP).
-I will then depart from these proposals by arguing that the PhiP further decomposes into three projections, such that PERSON precedes NUMBER, which in turn precedes GENDER, reflecting the markedness hierarchy of these features (Greenberg 1963; Noyer 1992).
-This will be represented by person being the lowest, and grammatical gender the highest projection of the three.
-Within KP, following Caha (2009), the features stand in an entailment relationship such that UNMarked (NOM) case precedes DEPendent (ACC, GEN) case, which is encoded before OBLique (DAT) case.
-Finally, the highest projection in each of the (lower) zones, i.e the nP and the gender phrase (CLP), will delimit a locality domain by being a phase.
+In modeling the internal structure of a pronoun, the analysis proposed in this paper will rely heavily on the notion of syntactic hierarchy.
+Building on the insights of Déchaine and Wiltschko (2002), Weerman and Evers-Vermeul (2002), Neeleman and Szendröi (2007), Barbiers et al. (2009), Moskal (2015b), Smith et al. (2019), and van Urk (2018), I will argue that the hierarchy of pronominal extended projection encompasses three zones: a base (nP), followed by $\phi$ -features (PhiP), followed by case (KP).
+I will then depart from these proposals by arguing that the PhiP further decomposes into three projections, such that PERSON precedes NUMBER, which in turn precedes GENDER, reflecting the markedness hierarchy of these features (Greenberg 1963 and Noyer 1992).
+This will be represented by person being the lowest and grammatical gender being the highest projection of the three.
+Within KP, following Caha (2009), the features stand in an entailment relationship such that UNMARKED (NOM) case precedes DEPENDENT (ACC, GEN) case, which is encoded before OBLIQUE (DAT)